-Entry of the 25 mm (1 inch) interval longitudinal pavement profile data available from the more modern profilers into the PPDB started in 2015, but will not be complete until the 2016 data release.
+Entry of the 25 mm (1 inch) interval longitudinal pavement profile data available from the more modern profilers into the PPDB started in 2015, and was completed 2016 data public data release.
 These data which are stored in the AIMS were previously only available by request to LTPP CSSC are now available for download from the LTPP InfoPave web site.
 All LPF measurements at WIM scale sites are stored in AIMS and are available from the LTPP InfoPave web site.